eastcoastarcher/interstellar-pilot-ace/README.md

 - Every shp has unique maxxed out engines and shielding
 - Photon Bursts are the Anti-Fighter weapons, does direct-point shield damage
 - Plasma Pulse is most powerful but slow, does half-splash shield damage
-- Lasers do great agains shields but have a high miss rat, does full-splass shield damage
+- Lasers do great against shields but have a high miss rate, does full-splash shield damage
-- Mines do more powerful damage
+- Mines and Missiles do more powerful damage
-- Missiles are more powerful

 Enjoy.